-A physical unit which contains either just a drive or a more complex unit such as a library.
 A device chain consists of several standalone devices configured for sequential use.
-When a medium in one device gets full, the backup automatically continues on a medium in the next device group device chain device streaming
+When a medium in one device gets full, the backup automatically continues on a medium in the next device in the device chain.

-(EMC Symmetrix specific term) A logical unit representing several EMC Symmetrix devices.
+device group (EMC Symmetrix specific term)

+A logical unit representing several EMC Symmetrix devices.
 A device cannot belong to more than a single device group.
 All devices in a device group must be on the same EMC Symmetrix unit.
-You can use a device group to identify and work with a subset of the available EMC Symmetrix devices.
+You can use a device group to: -Identify and work with a subset of the available device streaming